What Causes Iridescence?

 Iridescence is closely related to other optical phenomena, including refraction and dispersion.

-Refraction occurs when light changes speed as it passes from one medium to another, such as from air into water, glass, or a gemstone.
+Refraction occurs when light changes speed as it passes from one substance to another, such as from air into water, glass, or a gemstone.
 When light changes speed, it also changes direction, or bends.

 Dispersion happens when refraction causes light to separate into its individual colours.
 This effect can be clearly seen when white light passes through a prism, where each colour bends by a different amount depending on its wavelength.